dado3212/hitman-hash-reversal/README.md

 * FXAS
   From hex_strings, except for 3 of them (two of them are in a known form)
 * GFXI
-  Names from ORES and REPO file.
+  Names from ORES, REPO, and JSON files.
 Appears to be missing a lot of info.
 * JSON

 * ORES